polyverse/zerotect/docs/interpretation.md

 3. What the Stack Pointer was (sp)

 ## Linux Fatal Signals
 Linux fatal signals are similar to traps but don't necessarily have structured data.
+They contain a set of Key-Value pairs, many of which are values of Registers at the time the fatal was recorded.

+These register values give us a clue into whether or not each Fatal was identical or different.